TrianglyRU/OrbinautFramework/README.md

 - Nkrapivin (Discord RP plugin)

 # TERMS OF USE
-- You are NOT allow to re-release our framework with "features" added to it (like NotSoSimpleSonicWorlds etc. etc.)
+- You are NOT allow to re-release our framework with "features" added to it (like OrbinautFrameworkPlus etc etc.)
 - You are ALLOWED to heavily modificate our framework (and release it then) while crediting us as originals creators
 - You are ALLOWED to use our code (and shaders) while crediting us under "additional programming" and/or "shaders" (if you use palette shader, also credit PixelatedPope)
 - We WON'T provide support to you if you're developing an .exe fangame using our framework